William Campbell Sleigh: Legal career

 In 1871 he accepted the first brief for the claimant Arthur Orton, alias Roger Tichborne, in his civil action.
 He was long retained as leading counsel to the Bank of England, with Hardinge Giffard (afterwards Lord Halsbury) as his junior.

-He was a Conservative, and stood for Parliament four times without being elected: in Lambeth on 5 May 1862, Huddersfield on 20 March 1868, Frome in the 1868 general election on 17 November 1868, and Newark on 1 April 1870.
+He stood for Parliament four times without being elected: as a Liberal in Lambeth on 5 May 1862, and as a Conservative in Huddersfield on 20 March 1868, Frome in the 1868 general election on 17 November 1868, and Newark on 1 April 1870.

 After visiting Australia in 1871, convalescing from sciatica, he decided to emigrate in 1877.
 He was called to the bar in New South Wales on 8 March 1877 and in Victoria on 21 March 1877.
 Although a claim to precedence as a serjeant-at-law was not allowed, he was given the courtesy title of serjeant.
 He was the only serjeant-at-law to practise in Australia.
 He moved to Launceston and was admitted to the bar in Tasmania on 11 March 1880.
 He was elected to the Tasmanian House of Assembly in April 1880, as an independent candidate for the Deloraine seat.
 He spent more time in Melbourne after visiting England in 1881.